BizDataAnalyst/PowerBi_Projects/README.md

 - [Findings](#findings)
 - [Recommendations](#recommendations)

-##  Project Overview
+###  Project Overview
-This data analysis project aims to provide insights into the sales performance of a Germany-based pharmaceutical company over the 2022-2025 period.
+This data analysis project aims to provide insights into the sales performance of a fictitious Germany-based pharmaceutical company over the 2022-2025 period.
 By analysing the various aspects of the sales, I seek to identify the revenues generated and trend (year-on-year) compared to the targets, distribution of the revenues by product-class, channels, and location, and the performance of the various sales teams.

 ### Data Sources
 The datasets used for this analysis consist of sales, target, employees, location, channels, and products data.
 Download links attached for your use.

 ### Tools
-- Excel (dataset and data cleaning) [Download here] https:microsoft.com
+- Excel (dataset and data cleaning)
-- DAX functions
+- DAX Studio (Measures)
 - PowerBI (dashboarding and modelling)

 ### Data Cleaning/Preparation
   In the initial data preparation stage, I carried out the following tasks
+  1. Understanding the tasks and gathering requirements
-  1. Data loading and inspection
+  2. Data loading and inspection
-  2. Created 2 folders named "ETL" and "MODEL" to house the datasets for analysis after cleaning
+  3. Created 2 folders named "ETL" and "MODEL" to house the datasets for analysis and modelling, after cleaning
-  3. Appended the "Sales_2022" and "Sales_2023-2025" datasets and named the new table "Sales"
+  4. Appended the "Sales_2022" and "Sales_2023-2025" datasets and named the new table "Sales"
-  4. Subsequently, the "Sales_2022" and "Sales_2023-2025" datasets were moved into the ETL folder, with Load-disabled.
+  5. Subsequently, the "Sales_2022" and "Sales_2023-2025" datasets were moved into the ETL folder, with Load-disabled.
-  5. Merged "DimEmployees" and "Dim_Products" datasets with the new "Sales" table.
-This ensures that the product price and other necessary columns are brought into the Sales table.
+  6. Merged "DimEmployees" and "Dim_Products" datasets with the new "Sales" table.
+This was to ensure that the product_price and other necessary columns are brought into the Sales table.
-  6. Merged the "Dim_Products" dataset with the "Target" table to incorporate the product prices.
+  7. Merged the "Dim_Products" dataset with the "Target" table to incorporate the product prices.
-  7. Data cleaning and formatting
+  8. Data cleaning and formatting

 ### Exploratory Analysis
 This involved exploring the data to answer questions pertinent to the sales performance of the company, such as: